What is the School's remote learning provision?

 How do I inform the School if my child is going to be absent from School?

 Parents are under a duty to ensure that their children attend full-time education.
-At Rickmansworth we aim for students to achieve a 100% attendance rate.
-In cases where there are health issues and/or attendance is lower than expected we will work with parents to maximise students school attendance.
-We may routinely ask for medical evidence from a health professional in order to authorise absence from school where there are attendance concerns, and it will be parents’s responsibility to provide this and to meet any costs incurred.
+At Rickmansworth we aim for students to achieve a minimum of 96% attendance.
+In cases where there are health issues and/or attendance is lower than expected we will work with parents to maximise school attendance.
+We may routinely ask for supporting evidence in order to authorise absence from school.

 Notification of absence/reason for lateness: